Last Updated on August 25, 2022.

 Agility and Grace

-- While hedgehogs have the ability to climb; they do not have the ability to jump from one level or point to another.
+- While hedgehogs have the ability to climb, they do not have the ability to jump from one level or point to another.

 - Hedgehogs will not see a spot in the distance and attempt to jump, since they lack the ability to jump.
 They might simply walk off of your hands, a table, or a bed, but they will not “jump” off.

-- Ladders, branches, and perches in hedgehog cages are dangerous for these ground dwelling creatures, due to their lack of agility and grace.
+- Ladders, branches, and perches in hedgehog cages are dangerous for these ground-dwelling creatures, due to their lack of agility and grace.

 - Hedgehogs that climb bars of their cages may get a foot or a leg stuck in the wires of the cage.
 This can cause serious injury including broken bones.

-Primary Author: Gail Dick, Millermeade Farm’s Critter Connection
+Primary Author: Gail Smith, Millermeade Farm’s Critter Connection